ChameleonCloud/docs/source/technical/sharing.rst

 Next, you can navigate back to the original artifact URL you were given.
 The "Launch" button can be used now to start running the artifact.

-After the duration of the invite has passed, you will be automatically removed from the project.
+After the duration for the invite has passed, you will be automatically removed from the project.